Asset Allocation tutorial and primer for investors and financial advisors.

 (above)

-Month of April '13 YTD (31 Dec '12 to 30 April '13) Last 12 Months Last 3 Years Annualized Average Last 5 Years Annualized Average Last 10 Years Annualized Average Annualized Average Since Inception of 12/31/98
+Month of Jan '17 YTD (31 Dec '16 to 31 Jan '17) Last 12 Months Last 3 Years Annualized Average Last 5 Years Annualized Average Last 10 Years Annualized Average Last 15 Years Annualized Average Annualized Average Since Inception of 12/31/98

 (using monthly compounding)

-If you like anxiety, worry, and your adrenaline pumping all the time over investments, and realizing returns that are less than the S&P 500, then market timing and/or stock / ETF picking is for you.
+If you like anxiety, worry, and your adrenaline pumping all the time over investment management, and realizing returns that are less than the S&P 500, then market timing and/or stock / ETF picking is for you.
 Many investors just can't get enough of playing this futile game.

 The tortoise and hare analogy fits well here - where the tortoise (asset allocation) is slow and boring, but eventually wins over the exciting fits and starts of the hare (market timing and/or stock and ETF trading).

-Why can't making low-risk money be fun and exciting?
-In order to make exciting money using market timing or stock picking techniques, you'd need to show a net profit on four decisions: You need to sell something (#1 - what to sell out of investments currently held) at the right time (#2), to drum up money to make new purchases, (#3 - what to buy) at the right time (#4).
+In order to make the big exciting money using market timing or stock picking techniques, you'd need to show a net profit on four decisions: You need to sell something (#1 - what to sell out of investments currently held) at the right time (#2), to drum up money to make new purchases, (#3 - what to buy) at the right time (#4).

 Conclusions and Additional Information